Markets rebound from China slump, strong U.S. data helps

 The spate of market volatility comes also as investors watch an annual meeting of the world's top central bankers in Jackson Hole, Wyoming for clues on how the turmoil may shake up policy plans.

-The two main Chinese indices surged 5.3 percent and 5.9 percent on Thursday, snapping a five-day losing streak that had sent tremors around global financial markets.
+The two main Chinese indices surged 5.3 percent .SSEC and 5.9 percent .CSI300 on Thursday, snapping a five-day losing streak that had sent tremors around global financial markets.

-Emerging markets stocks rebounded with MSCI's benchmark emerging market stocks index up 3.3 percent.
+Emerging markets stocks rebounded with MSCI's benchmark emerging market stocks index .MSCIEF up 3.3 percent.

 The dollar advanced for a third consecutive session, bolstered by gains in global equities as well as the U.S. data.
-The dollar index, which measures the greenback against a basket of major currencies, was up 0.7 percent Thursday afternoon.
+The dollar index .DXY, which measures the greenback against a basket of major currencies, was up 0.7 percent Thursday afternoon.

 Crude oil rocketed in its biggest one-day rally since 2009 as recovering equity markets and news of diminished crude supplies set off a short-covering surge by bearish traders.

-Copper was up about 4.2 percent, moving further away from Monday's six-year low.
+Copper CMCU3 was up about 4.2 percent, moving further away from Monday's six-year low.

 (Additional reporting by Shinichi Saoshiro and Lisa Twaronite in Tokyo and Chuck Mikolajczak in New York; Editing by Larry King and Nick Zieminski; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)